albertattard/spring-boot-camp/docs/05-amqp/05-register.md

    }
    ```

 The controller is complete.
-It parses the request into Java objects and invokes the service and the reply back to the attendee based on the service's response.
+It parses the request into Java objects and invokes the service and then reply to the attendee based on the service's response.

+## Service

+{% include custom/pending.html %}

+## Repository

+{% include custom/pending.html %}